-Depending on your plan, you may have limited access to Customer Journey tools.
+- Depending on your pricing plan, you may have limited access to Customer Journey tools.
 To learn more, check out our pricing page.
 To change your plan type, visit the plans page in your account.

-To learn more about customer journeys, how they work, and what you can do with your plan, check out About Customer Journeys.
+- To learn more about customer journeys, how they work, and your pricing plan’s capabilities, check out About Customer Journeys.

 Create a customer journey

-You’ll create and manage your Customer Journey on the Customer Journeys homepage.
-You can build an original journey from scratch, or you can click the Explore tab and choose from a variety of different starting points and pre-built options.
-For this tutorial, we'll show you how to create an original journey.
+You’ll create and manage your Customer Journey map on the Customer Journeys homepage.
+You can build a new journey from scratch, or choose from a variety of pre-built maps.
+In this tutorial, you'll learn how to create a new journey map.

-To create a Customer Journey, follow these steps.
+To create a Customer Journey map, follow these steps.

 A Customer Journey map can be as simple or complex as you want it to be.
 Review the different options, and choose only the ones that best suit your marketing needs.